tsilva/curriculum-vitae/README.md

 # TLDR

-My CV is detailed and comprehensive, better suited to throw at your favorite LLM and ask questions about it than to read the whole thing.
-For a succinct summary instead, here's the TLDR:
+My CV is detailed and comprehensive—it's more suited for running through your favorite LLM and asking questions than reading it all the way through.
+For a concise summary, here's the **TL;DR**:

 > <br>Passionate Lead Software Engineer with over 20 years of diverse experience, my love for technology was ignited at age 8 when I began coding text adventure games on a Casio calculator.
 This lifelong enthusiasm drives me to continuously learn and innovate across a wide range of projects.<br>
 From starting at Microsoft to co-founding Hive Solutions, consulting for multiple U.S. companies, and leading major development efforts at Tynker, I've consistently taken on pivotal roles.
 At Tynker, I was the main contributor to several core products used by over **100 million students in more than 150,000 schools**, significantly contributing to the company's **$200 million acquisition by BYJU's in 2021.**<br>